SamG-Coder/nntc/PRIOR_ART_DISCLOSURE.md

 # Prior art disclosure: NNTC (Not Neural Texture Compression), its encoder, asset format and viewer

 Richard Geldreich, 2026-09-12.
-NNTC, Not Neural Texture Compression, is a texture and material compressor whose encoder is `nntc_encode` and whose reference decoder is the Direct3D 11 viewer `nntc_view`.
-This file is a public, dated description of every algorithm, technique and method in this tree, written so that a graphics programmer could reproduce the system from it.
+NNTC, "Not Neural Texture Compression", is a texture and material compressor whose encoder is `nntc_encode` and whose reference decoder is the Direct3D 11 viewer `nntc_view`.
+NNTC is a bilinear latent material codec with analysis-by-synthesis block encoding.

+This file is a public,
+dated description of every algorithm, technique and method in this tree, written so that a graphics programmer could reproduce the system from it.
 It covers the encoder (`src/`), the decoder as it runs on a GPU (`viewer/`), the asset format (`docs/FORMAT.md`), the choice of BC4 / BC5, and the techniques that follow naturally from the design and have